 Once your tulip flowers have finished, cut the flowers down before they go to seed.
 You don’t want your bulbs putting all of their energy into making seeds.
 You want them to be storing that energy for next spring’s blossom.
 The leaves should be left uncut until they have turned yellow and died.
 They look ugly without their pretty flowers, but they have an important job to do.
 They make the food which is stored in the bulbs that will feed next year’s flowers.
 It will take about 6 weeks for the foliage to die, so you need to be patient.
 Do not braid them or tie them up in bunches.
 This will prevent them from being exposed to the sun.
 Exposure to sunlight is important.
 It’s how the leaves make the food the bulbs need to survive.
 You can use other methods to hide the leaves such as planting perennials around your tulips that will grow and hide the leaves.

 How to Grow Tulips From Seed

 It is possible to grow tulips from seeds rather than buying bulbs.
 The seeds will eventually produce bulbs.
 You will need to allow some of your flowers to go to seed.
-This puts the bulbs at risk because they will be working to make seeds instead of storing food for next year so they may or may not survive.
+This puts the bulbs at risk because they will be working to make seeds instead of storing food for next year so they may or may not survive until next year.

-Once your flowers have made seeds, you can collect and dry it like you would any other flower or vegetable seed.
+Once your flowers have made seeds, you can collect and dry the seed like you would any other flower or vegetable seed.
 Sow the seeds in the fall in a cold frame, barely covering them with soil.
 Keep the soil moist but not wet.
 The seeds should germinate in March or April.

 Leave your seedlings in the cold frame through that year’s growing season and winter.
 Do the same thing again the following year.
 This means that you will be growing your seedlings for two years in the cold frame.
 It takes this long for them to make their bulb.